 I personally find the Oral-B Glide Floss Picks more enjoyable to use and better quality, but typically they are about 3-5 times the price.
 For such a difference in price they are hard to justify.

-Compared to regular floss this process is easier with the price to pay being the cost of the picks, and the environmental impact of the plastic that is used once and thrown away.
+Compared to regular floss this process is easier with the price to pay being the cost of the flossing sticks, and the environmental impact of the plastic that is used once and thrown away.

 Ultimately it will be your preference, but at this price they are perhaps worth keeping to hand for that just in case scenario.
 Keep in your car or in a draw at the office.